 - Use our Neighborhood Search Tool to find the name of your neighborhood.

 - Review the How To Create a Neighborhood Group guide.

 - Visit our Grants page for our small grant applications.

 - Promote the development of sustainable neighborhood groups

-- Increase availability of the amenities (trailer, movies, grants) to neighborhoods enrolled in the Neighbors Connected: Neighborhood Strong Program.
+- Provide amenities (trailer, movies, grants) to neighborhoods enrolled in the Neighbors Connected: Neighborhood Strong Program.

 City of Arvada Neighborhood Engagement Coordinator: Charise Canales